 In his eight years at Plymouth State College, Paul Hogan composed the highest winning percentage of any men’s basketball coach in the school’s history at 136-80.
 His unique coaching style and dedication to the fundamentals of the game guided the Plymouth State Panthers to postseason play in the prestigious NCAA Tournament and numerous ECAC berths.
 Hogan was recognized as the Little East Coach of the Year in 1991 and 1998.

-Hogan is active in his many duties at NHTI chairing the annual NHTI/Delta Dental 5 K Benefit road race at NHTI every April that raises scholarship money for the Jen Kemp Scholarship fund and the Boys and Girls Club Scholarship for NHTI students.
+Hogan remains active in his many duties at NHTI continuing to support the annual NHTI/Delta Dental 5 K Benefit road race at NHTI every April that raises scholarship money for the Jen Kemp Scholarship fund and the Boys and Girls Club Scholarship for NHTI students.
+And now assisting with fundraising for the Tom & Deb Walton Scholarship that was created for NHTI students in the late spring of 2023.

 In 2012, the Boys and Girls Club Classic was established as a series of yearly basketball contests between Plymouth State University and Rivier University with proceeds from the men’s/women’s doubleheader being put into another scholarship fund for NHTI students named the NHTI Boys and Girls Club scholarship.

 Hogan is a regular speaker at graduation ceremonies, team banquets, youth coaches clinics and at career days around New England.
-The NHAHPERD conference in Waterville Valley is just one example of Hogan’s commitment to the youth of NH and the professionals that serve the greater New England area.
+The NHAHPERD conference in Waterville Valley or the NH Scholar Athlete Awards Ceremony in Concord are examples of Hogan’s commitment to the youth of NH and the professionals that serve the greater New England area.

 Hogan retired during the summer of 2022 as the Athletic Director, Men’s Basketball Coach and Professor of Sports Management at NHTI.
 In addition to his past NHTI duties, Hogan served the Yankee Small College Conference as the conference President from 2005-2016.
 Prior to the YSCC formation, Hogan served as the NNESCC President and YSCAA Vice-President from 1999-2005.

 Hogan’s background in physical education, coaching and recreation has proven to be very helpful with creating camps and clinics that offer campers a special experience growing on the court and off the court.